Azure-Samples/Azure-MachineLearning-DataScience/Misc/SQLDW/machine-learning-data-science-process-sqldw-walkthrough.md

 	- Create tables on SQL DW to store NYC taxi dataset
 	- Import the NYC taxi dataset from external tables into SQL DW tables

-Open a Windows PowerShell command console, and enter the directory DestDir.
+Open a Windows PowerShell command console in Administrator mode, and enter the directory DestDir.
 Run the following PowerShell command to import data to SQL DW.

 	./SQLDW_Data_Import.ps1